Supervolcano Alert: North Korea’s Mount Paektu Could Erupt And Cause Global Climate Catastrophe, Experts Sound The Alarm

 Although it went silent again after 2005, the brief activity alarmed the North Korean authorities and forced them to set aside their policy of isolation and secrecy.
 They reached out to neighboring countries, including China.
 They also contacted top scientists in Western countries and asked for technical assistance to study the volcano.

-The outreach led to a rare collaboration in 2013 between a team of North Korean experts led by Ri Kyong-Song of the Earthquake Administration in Pyongyang, and a team of Western scientists led by James Hammond of the University of London.
+The outreach led to a rare collaboration in 2013 between a team of North Korean experts led by Ri Kyong-Song of the Earthquake Administration in Pyongyang and a team of Western scientists led by James Hammond of the University of London.

 Despite the ongoing bitter feud with the West and an unwavering policy of isolation, the North Korean government granted the team of international scientists, including experts from the U.K. and the U.S., access to North Korea to help local experts study the supervolcano and assess the risk of an eruption.